Help us ensure that everyone in Washington has the opportunity to live a longer, healthier life.

 Commit to Being Healthy For Good in 2021

 You don't need a guilt trip.
 We know you.
 You want to be healthy... for good.
 We're here to help you, one step at a time.

 Lisa Marie Westbrook was getting ready for work one morning when she felt a “tingle” in her head.Initially she ignored it and continued to prepare to leave the house and get into the car, but within two minutes of that first sensation, Lisa Marie was unable to stand or use her arm.
 It was then she knew that something was terribly wrong and she called out to her young daughter for help.
 Read more about Lisa Marie’s story.

 Washington Research Saves Lives

-E-cigarettes can be a gateway to other tobacco use, containing nicotine and other dangerous chemicals.
+E-cigarettes can be a gateway to other tobacco use.

 Big Tobacco is targeting our kids with flavored e-cigarettes with the goal of creating a new generation of tobacco users.
 This is not ok.
 We are working in collaboration with public health organizations and lawmakers to regulate these products to ensure they stay out of the hands of our kids.